VanAndelInstitute/lambdaR/README.md

 ## Bootstrap

 We now need to create /opt/bootstrap that Lambda will call to do whatever we want to do with our new runtime.
-Here is a trivial example.
-I will soon update this with a more useful example that calls the right script depending on the function handler in the lambda function.
+The bootstrap file below parses on the handler (e.g. "test.handler", reformats that to the name of an R script (.e.g "test.r") that should be provided along with your Lambda function (you can upload a zip file with one or more scripts in it when you creat the Lambda function), and then executes that script via `/opt/R/bin/Rscript`.
+It also retrieves metadata about the request, and sends the response back to let Lambda know it is finished.

 ```
 #!/bin/sh